epn-vespa/tutorials/Connection-between-HELIO-and-IMPEx-tools/Tutorial.md

 ## Second Step

-Extraction of time range → use as input for the Helio CME Forward PM
+Extraction of time range, used as input for the Helio CME Forward PM
 **Longitude: 1
 Width: 45
 Speed:  977